 Find out what it takes to become an Air Corps Cadet

 The Enlisted Ranks account for the vast majority of personnel in the Irish Air Corps.
 These men and women all have one thing in common, Recruit Training.
 17 weeks of intense training go into making every Airman.
 In that time the Recruit is transformed from a civilian into a professional soldier of the Air Corps.
 Every day of training presents a new challenge as the Recruit becomes skilled in foot and arms drill, rifle marksmanship, fieldcraft and military tactics.
 If you want a career doing what others pay to experience.

 Then rise to the challenge and find out about Air Corps Recruit

 Aircraft Mechanics have the responsibility of maintaining the Air Corps modern fleet of aircraft.
-Before assuming this responsibility a potential Aircraft Mechanic must undergo a 4 year Air Corps Apprenticeship.
+Before assuming this responsibility a potential Aircraft Mechanic must undergo a 3 year Air Corps Apprenticeship as well as a total of 7 months military training.
 Apprentices undergo technical training at a 3rd level institute as well as in the Trainee Technician School of the Air Corps College.
 An apprenticeship consists of seven phases of the FÁS standards based apprenticeship.
 The Trade Union organisations have agreed that personnel trained and qualified under the Military Apprenticeship schemes may be accepted as qualified tradespersons.
 If you think you could meet a deadline, in a high pressure environment, and at the same time be confident that your work won’t let others down.